 Located on the historic waterfront of Hammetts Wharf, the hotel's 84 rooms evoke to Newport's mercantile history with a fresh atmosphere and a 9,000-square-foot outdoor patio with striped sun beds and views of the harbor.
 Rooms and suites are sun-drenched with a simple decor of crisp nautical colors, while the eclectic lobby and guest lounges feature a rotating art gallery with work from local artists and photographers who share their Newport stories.
 A cozy reading library leads to a guests-only patio with nightly cocktail service and a great sunset view.

 There's nothing cliche about the seaside decor of this hotel, which is relaxed and stylish with cool tones and vintage elements sourced from antique markets and local artists.
 Tucked away from the bustling harbor, the location is ideal for travelers who wants to avoid the tourist crowds while staying within a short drive of beaches and restaurants.
 The lobby and its sunshine-yellow floating fireplace give off retro vibes and have plenty of seating for cocktails and unwinding after a day in the sun.
 The vibe by the pool — decorated with a hand-painted wave mural by Rhode Island native Sean Spellman — is cheery, and the bar serves frozen cocktails and lobster rolls.
 On weekends, several food trucks pull up outside the hotel, including the especially popular Del's Lemonade, a Rhode Island icon.
+(Ed note: The hotel is being fully restored in 2023 after a building fire in 2022.)

 When nothing but a stroll back to the Gilded Age will do, try these two.